Donato Bergamini

 Denis Bergamini, born Donato Bergamini (Argenta, 18 September 1962 – Roseto Capo Spulico, 18 November 1989), was an Italian football player who played as a midfielder.

 After starting his career in the lower leagues, he had his best professional spell with Cosenza, with whom he achieved promotion to Serie B.

 His fame, posthumous, is due to the controversy over his death, initially attributed to suicide when his body was found on the State Road 106 near a town on the Ionian Sea.
 This reconstruction of the facts was never considered plausible by family members, investigative journalists and colleagues (such as former football players Michele Padovano, his friend and at the time teammate in Calabria, and Carlo Petrini, author of a book about his story).
-In November 2017, 28 years after the fact, a new expert opinion ordered by the Castrovillari court attributed the football player's death is caused by suffocation/strangulation; following this expert opinion, his ex-girlfriend and the driver of the truck under whose wheels the football player ended up were registered as suspects.
-Four years later, the trial began.
+In November 2017, 28 years after the fact, a new expert opinion ordered by the Castrovillari court attributed the football player's death to suffocation/strangulation; following this expert opinion, his ex-girlfriend and the driver of the truck under whose wheels the football player ended up were registered as suspects.
+The trial began four years later, and in October 2024 concluded at first instance with the conviction of his former girlfriend for complicity in the killing.

-Early life
+Early life and career

-He began his soccer career in the 1982-1983 season wearing the Imola jersey in Interregionale.
-The following year he played in Russi (always in Interregionale) where he remained for two seasons.
+He began his football career in the 1982–83 season wearing the Imola jersey in Interregionale.
+The following year he played in Russi (also in Interregionale), where he remained for two seasons.

-In 1985 he was bought by Cosenza, a Serie C1 club with which he would play for 5 seasons.
-In his first championship in the red and blue jersey he made 24 appearances without scoring a goal.
-The following year he played 28 games and scored 2 "important" goals (against Sorrento and Benevento) that gave his team the victory.
-In 1987-1988 Cosenza won the Serie C1 championship and returned to Serie B after a 24-year absence.
+In 1985 he was bought by Cosenza, a Serie C1 club with which he would play for five seasons.
+In his first championship in the red-and-blue jersey he made 24 appearances without scoring a goal.
+The following year he played 28 games and scored two "important" goals (against Sorrento and Benevento) that gave his team the victory.
+In 1987–88 Cosenza won the Serie C1 championship and returned to Serie B after a 24-year absence.
 Bergamini was a starter in Gianni Di Marzio's team, playing 32 of 34 games.
-On 11 September 1988 he made his debut in Serie B in the Cosenza-Genoa match (0-0).
-In that season, perhaps the best in the history of Cosenza (coached by Bruno Giorgi), he also scored his first and only goal in Serie B, in the Cosenza-Licata match (2-0).
+On 11 September 1988 he made his debut in Serie B in the Cosenza–Genoa match (0–0).
+In that season, perhaps the best in the history of Cosenza (coached by Bruno Giorgi), he also scored his first and only goal in Serie B, in the Cosenza–Licata match (2–0).

-Due to an injury he only managed to play 16 games, but at the end of the season he has several requests on the market.
-Parma does everything to sign him, but Cosenza wants to play a top championship and declares him unsellable, confirming him for another season, the last of his career.
+Due to an injury he only managed to play 16 games, but at the end of the season he attracted several enquiries from other clubs.
+Parma did everything to sign him, but Cosenza wanted to compete in a top championship and declared him unsellable, confirming him for another season, the last of his career.
+He played his last match on 12 November 1989, a 1–1 draw away to Monza, in which Cosenza's goal was scored by his close friend and teammate Michele Padovano.